Rare trout released into the wild years after being saved from Colorado wildfire

 They’re so special that when the Hayden Pass wildfire started burning in the Sangre de Cristo mountains in 2016, aquatic biologists hiked in behind the fire line to save them.
 Five years later, the descendants of the fish they saved are back in the Colorado mountains.

-"It’s been a long journey for these fish," Cory Noble, an aquatic biologist with Colorado Parks and Wildlife, said.
+"It’s been a long journey for these fish," said Cory Noble, an aquatic biologist with Colorado Parks and Wildlife (CPW).
 "It’s been kind of a crazy ride since the fire."

 On Tuesday, the fish were packed up in bags and loaded into backpacks on their way to their new home on Pikes Peak.